PaulHazelden/TheOtherPlace/README.md

-Apart from the spelling mistakes and grammatical errors (which I am very grateful to have pointed out), almost all the feedback I have received has suggested changes to the structure of the book, rather than the actual content.
+Apart from the spelling mistakes and grammatical errors (which I am very grateful to have pointed out), much of the feedback I have received has suggested changes to the structure of the book, rather than the actual content.
 And almost all the suggested changes said it would be better if *this* specific piece of content was covered earlier.
 I did move some content around a few times, and discovered that it didn't help.